A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical discretization of the hyperbolic operator

 where

-Furthermore, we mention that solvers which are not restricted to systems of conservation laws can naturally incorporate non-conservative terms.
-Examples are Suliciu-type relaxation schemes, as the one developed in \cite{delorenzo:2018}, or the wave-propagation method \cite{ketcheson:2013, leveque:2002}, that we will also employ in our numerical experiments and that we will briefly recall in the one-dimensional setting in Section \ref{ssec:disc_scheme}.
+The strategies discussed so far treat the non-conservative terms separately from the conservative contribution.
+However, there exist solvers that can naturally be applied to non-conservative systems.
+Examples are Suliciu-type relaxation schemes, as the one developed in \cite{delorenzo:2018}, the Roe method \cite{pelanti:2012, roe:1981} or the VFRoe-ncv scheme \cite{murrone:2005}, or the wave-propagation method \cite{ketcheson:2013, leveque:2002}, that we will also employ in our numerical experiments and that we will briefly recall in the one-dimensional setting in Section \ref{ssec:disc_scheme}.